arunpersaud/TagOrganizer/README.md

 then the next page will be shown when up/down or left/right reaches the end of current page.
 One can also go directly to the next/previous page by using 'shift-up' or 'shift-down'.

+Note: After startup, the program is in 'tagging' mode.
+That is the focus is on the tag input widget.
+To switch between 'tagging' and 'navigation', hit the 'tab' key.

 ### Selecting items